-Element Characteristics Building height 2-3 storeys Ceiling height Predominantly 2.7m with a 2.4m minimum Front setback 2.5 m minimum from the front boundary to building façade Building articulation is permitted within front setback Side setback Zero lot boundary Splayed Corner setback Zero lot boundary Rear setback No minimum from rear boundary Block length Maximum street wall permitted is 80 metres Garage Access to be provided from the rear Provides for flexible use as indoor courtyard / car space Landscaped Area 5m2 minimum area Private Open Space 2 bedroom - $12\text{m}^2$ minimum area and one length 2.5m minimum dimension 3 bedroom - $15\text{m}^2$ minimum area and one length 3m minimum dimension 4 Bedroom - 20m2 minimum area and one length 3m minimum dimension Solar access 70% of dwellings (including townhomes and terraces, but excludin studio dwellings) within the Residential Precincts receive at least hours of sunlight between 9am and 3pm on 21 June to at least on living room or 50% of the primary private open space.
-Car parking 1-2 Bedroom Dwellings 1 Space 3+ Bedroom Dwellings 2 Spaces Second car space to be flexible space for use as a courtyard / caspace Bicycle Parking No requirement if adequate space is provided in the dwelling, storag or parking area.
-BASIX Minimum performance against BASIX Version 2.3 / Casurina_2_38_3 Energy: minimum 62 Water: minimum 48 Architectural Diversity and Quality Within a Precinct, architectural diversity and quality is achieve through articulation, modulation, roofscapes, variation in the types of dwelling modules, and use of materials, to create a unique but unified architectural language Corner Treatment If located on a street corner, provide windows and variation i architectural treatment and expression to provide variation and visual relief.
-Materiality A variety of quality materials, such as timber, brick, panelised and metal cladding may be used across Precincts to establish character and respond to the future context Dwelling Size Dwellings are required to have a minimum internal area of: 2 bed - 75m
+Element Characteristics Building height 2-3 storeys Ceiling height Predominantly 2.7m with a 2.4m minimum Front setback 2.5 m minimum from the front boundary to building façade An articulation zone may be established between the from setback to a distance of up to 1m from the front boundary On irregular or non-rectilinear shaped lots (including splayed corners), building articulation is permitted within front setback Side setback Zero lot boundary Building articulation is permitted 700mm over the lot boundary Splayed Corner setback Zero lot boundary Building articulation is permitted 700mm over the lot boundary Rear setback No minimum from rear boundary Block length Maximum street wall permitted is 80 metres Garage Access to be provided from the rear Provides for flexible use as indoor courtyard / car space Landscaped Area 5m2 minimum area Private Open Space 2 bedroom - 20m2 minimum area and one length 2.5m minimum dimension 3 bedroom - 25m2 minimum area and one length 3m minimum dimension 4 Bedroom - 35m2 minimum area and one length 3m minimum dimension Solar access 70% of dwellings (including townhomes and terraces, but excluding studio dwellings) within the Residential Precincts receive at least 2 hours of sunlight between 9am and 3pm on 21 June to at least one living room or 50% of the primary private open space.
+Car parking 1-2 Bedroom Dwellings 1 Space 3+ Bedroom Dwellings 2 Spaces Second car space to be flexible space for use as a courtyard / car space Bicycle Parking No requirement if adequate space is provided in the dwelling storage or parking area.
+BASIX Minimum performance against BASIX Version 2.3 Casurina_2_38_3: • Energy: minimum 62 • Water: minimum 48 Architectural Diversity and Quality Within a Precinct, architectural diversity and quality is achieved through articulation, modulation, roofscapes, variation in the types of dwelling modules, and use of materials, to create a unique but unified architectural language Corner Treatment If located on a street corner, provide windows and variation in

-Element Characteristics 3+ bed - 90m For each additional bedroom a further 12m is required.
+Element Characteristics architectural treatment and expression to provide variation and visual relief.
+Materiality A variety of quality materials, such as timber, brick, panelised and metal cladding may be used across Precincts to establish character and respond to the future context Dwelling Size Dwellings are required to have a minimum internal area of: 2 bed - 75m 2 3+ bed - 90m 2 For each additional bedroom a further 12m 2 is required.
 The minimum internal areas include only one bathroom.
-Additional bathrooms increase the minimum internal area by 5m each Dwelling Width Dwellings have a minimum width of 4m (measured between internal face of party walls) Bedroom size One bedroom has a minimum area of 10m2 and other bedrooms 9m2 (excluding wardrobe space).
+Additional bathrooms increase the minimum internal area by 5m2 each Dwelling Width Dwellings have a minimum width of 4m (measured between internal face of party walls) Bedroom size One bedroom has a minimum area of 10m2 and other bedrooms 9m2 (excluding wardrobe space).
 Bedrooms have a minimum dimension of 3m (excluding wardrobe space).
 Storage The following storage is provided: 2 bed - 8m3 3 bed+ - 10m3 Floor to ceiling height A minimum of 2.7m is to be provided in all living rooms and bedrooms A minimum of 2.4m is acceptable in kitchens, bathrooms, study and upper level bedrooms Note.
 Excludes bulkheads where required for servicing Fences Fences and planting delineate private open space from adjoining public domain areas.
 Fences should be low to medium height, and solid masonry and/or metal palisade open battens in style.
 Dwelling Entries Dwelling entries and pedestrian paths are clearly defined from each other and legible from the street